google/neuroglancer/README.md

    This will start a server on <http://localhost:8080>.

 5. To run the unit test suite on Chrome:

    `npm test`

+   To run only tests in files matching a given regular expression pattern:

+   `npm test -- --pattern='<pattern>'`

+   For example,

+   `npm test -- --pattern='util/uint64'`

 6. See [package.json](package.json) for other commands available.

 # Creating a dependent project